cjrevelas/cjrevelas/README.md

 My name is Constantinos J. Revelas.
 Welcome to my GitHub webpage. 👋

 # Personal Info
 I am a Doctor of Chemical Engineering and Computational Materials Science.
-I am currently affiliated in the School of Chemical Engineering of the National Techical University of Athens.
-If interested, you can have a quick look at the website of my group, directed by Prof. Doros N. Theodorou: [CoMSE](https://comse.chemeng.ntua.gr/)

-I am also a software Engineer by training and enthusiast of high permormance computing, scientific computing and investigation of algorithm complexity.
+I am also a software Engineer by training and\
+enthusiast of high permormance computing, scientific computing and investigation of algorithm complexity.

 I am proficient and mostly write code in: